Overview |

 kubectl get svc -n istio-system

-But first start to generate some load on your Bookinfo instance.
-In yet another new session enter the following commands:
+For the other telemetry services we need to generate constant load on your Bookinfo instance.
+In a terminal session enter the following commands:

 export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')